redakker/blecker/README.md

 * Username: MQTT server username
 * Password: MQTT server password
 * Observed devices: you can define your own devices for more accuracy, see the reason above (explanation).
 Use the mac address without ":" and separate them with ";" Please do not use space characters
+* Home Assistant Auto discovery: set to "Send" to enable this function
+* Auto discovery prefix: should be the same what is configured in HA.
+Default is: homeassistant
+* Reboot after (hours): device reboot this amount of hours (Value should be integer and greater than 0)
 * Detailed report: default off.
 See the details in section **Status messages**

 If you click to the advanced text, you can find more options